We get this question a lot: “Can you put affiliate links in recipes?”

 Try a Featured Links Block!
 It lets readers see everything they need in an eye-catching section, so they don’t have to scroll or sift through text.

 Want to create a featured link block?
-Go to your WordPress post and click [+] > Tasty Links > Featured Links Block.
+Go to your WordPress post and click [+] → Tasty Links → Featured Links Block.
+Add the links you want to show off in your blocks and adjust the design to match your blog’s look.

 Best practices for adding affiliate links to your recipe blog

-As I wrap up, I want to give you some final tips to make your affiliate links more helpful, authentic, and overall better for your blog.
+A few final tips to make your affiliate links more helpful, authentic, and overall better for your blog.

 - Stay honest and legal with affiliate disclosures